Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 #### Option 2: Get binary and drop in app

 http://phantomjs.org/download.html provides [download binaries](http://phantomjs.org/download.html).
 Find a way to determine which one you need.
-Now create a folder in your rootfolder (sibling to the application-folder), and put in the folders bin, include, lib, and share which you unzipped from the downloaded binary.
+Now create a folder named 'phantomjs' in your rootfolder (sibling to the application-folder), and put in the folders bin, include, lib, and share which you unzipped from the downloaded binary.

 ### Create a download folder